SimCC: a Simple Coordinate Classification Perspective for Human Pose Estimation: Experiments

-\paragraph{Inference latency analysis.} We discuss the impact of our proposed SimDR to the inference latency for SimpleBaseline~\cite{heatmap:xiao2018simple}, TokenPose-S~\cite{heatmap:li2021tokenpose} and HRNet-W$48$~\cite{heatmap:sun2019deep}.
-The `inference latency' here refers to the average time consuming of model feedforward (we compute 300 samples with batchsize=1).
+\textbf{Inference speed.} We discuss the impact of our proposed SimCC to the inference speed for SimpleBaseline~\cite{heatmap:xiao2018simple}, TokenPose-S~\cite{heatmap:li2021tokenpose} and HRNet-W$48$~\cite{heatmap:sun2019deep}.
+The `inference speed' here refers to the average time consuming of model feedforward (we compute 300 samples with batchsize=1).
 We adopt FPS to quantitatively illustrate the inference latency.
-The CPU implementation results are presented with the same machine\footnote{Intel(R) Xeon(R) Gold 6130 CPU @ 2.10GHz}.
+The CPU implementation results are presented with the same machine: Intel(R) Xeon(R) Gold 6130 CPU @ 2.10GHz.

-The upsampling module is adopted in SimpleBaseline\cite{heatmap:xiao2018simple} to obtain $2$D heatmap with $\frac{1}{4}$ input resolution size, consisting of three time-consuming deconvolution layers.
-Due to the use of SimDR as coordinate representation instead of the heatmap, the upsampling module can be removed.
-Table~\ref{tab:latency} shows the results of SimpleBaseline on the COCO validation set.
-We can see that adopting SimDR allows one to remove the costly deconvolution layers of SimpleBaseline.
-In this way, SimDR contributes 4.9 AP gain with a significant reduction of model parameters and GFLOPs ($\downarrow $27.4\%;$\downarrow$57.1\%), resulting in 32\% faster speed at the input size of 64$\times$64.
-Table~\ref{tab:latency} illustrates that SimDR can consistently reduce the computational cost across various input resolutions.
+1) \emph{SimpleBaseline} Adopting SimCC allows one to remove the costly deconvolution layers of SimpleBaseline.
+We conduct experiments via SimpleBaseline-Res50~\cite{heatmap:xiao2018simple} on COCO val set with input size of $256\times192$.
+SimCC-based method w/o deconvolution modules can surpass 2D heatmap-based counterpart by \textbf{+0.4} AP (70.8 vs. 70.4) with \textbf{23.5\%} faster speed (21 vs. 17 FPS).
+More specific ablation study of deconvolution modules is conducted in Section~\ref{sec:ablation}.

-Due to that SimpleBaseline~\cite{heatmap:xiao2018simple} uses an encoder-decoder architecture, we can replace its decoder part (deconvolutions) with a linear projection head for SimDR.
+2) \emph{TokenPose}\&\emph{HRNet} Due to that SimpleBaseline~\cite{heatmap:xiao2018simple} uses an encoder-decoder architecture, we can replace its decoder part (deconvolutions) with classifier heads of SimCC.
 But for HRNet~\cite{heatmap:sun2019deep} and TokenPose~\cite{heatmap:li2021tokenpose}, they have no extra independent modules as the decoder.
-To apply SimDR to them, we directly append an extra linear layer to the original HRNet and replace the MLP head of TokenPose with a linear layer.
-These are minor changes to the original architectures, thus only bringing a little computation overhead for HRNet~\cite{heatmap:sun2019deep} and even reducing the computational costs for TokenPose~\cite{heatmap:li2021tokenpose} (see the model parameters and GFLOPs in Table~\ref{tab:val}).
-Hence, SimDR only has a slight impact on the inference latency for HRNet or TokenPose.
-For instance, the FPS of HRNet-W48 using heatmap or SimDR is almost the same (4.5/4.8) at the input size of 256$\times$192.
+To apply SimCC to them, we directly append the classifier heads to the original HRNet and replace the MLP head of TokenPose with ours, respectively.
+These are minor changes to the original architectures, thus only bringing little computation overhead for HRNet~\cite{heatmap:sun2019deep} and even reducing the model parameters for TokenPose~\cite{heatmap:li2021tokenpose}, as shown in Table~\ref{tab:val}.
+Hence, SimCC only has a slight impact on the inference latency for HRNet and TokenPose.
+For instance, the FPS of HRNet-W48 using heatmap or SimCC is almost the same (4.5/4.8) at the input size of 256$\times$192.